GuyTevet/motion-diffusion-model/README.md

 ## Evaluate
 * Takes about 20 hours (on a single GPU)
-* The output of this script is provided in the checkpoints zip file.
+* The output of this script for the pre-trained models (as was reported in the paper) is provided in the checkpoints zip file.

 **HumanML3D**
 ```shell